Computing maximal palindromes in non-standard matching models: Introduction

+To our knowledge, no previous work has considered or answered this natural question.
+In this paper, we first provide quick answers to this question and present efficient algorithms for computing such palindromes in a given string under the non-standard matching models.

 One of the well-studied topics regarding palindromes is \emph{maximal palindromes}, which are substring palindromes whose left-right extensions are not palindromes.
 It is interesting and important to find all maximal palindromes in a given string $T$ because any substring palindrome of $T$ can be obtained by removing an equal number of characters from the left and the right of some maximal palindrome.
 Hence, by computing all maximal palindromes of a string, we obtain a compact representation of all palindromes in the string.
 Manacher~\cite{Manacher75} showed an elegant algorithm for finding all maximal palindromes in a given string $T$.
-Manacher's algorithm works in an online manner (processes the characters of $T$ from left to right), and runs in $O(n)$ time and space for general (unordered) alphabets, where $n$ is the length of the input string $T$.
+Manacher's algorithm works in an online manner (processes the characters of $T$ from left to right) and runs in $O(n)$ time and space for general (unordered) alphabets, where $n$ is the length of the input string $T$.
 Later, Gusfield~\cite{gusfield97:_algor_strin_trees_sequen} showed another famous algorithm for computing all maximal palindromes.
 Gusfield's algorithm uses the suffix tree~\cite{Weiner73} built on a concatenation of $T$ and its reversal $\rev{T}$ that is enhanced with an LCA (lowest common ancestor) data structure~\cite{SchieberV88}.
-Gusfield's method is offline (processes all the characters of $T$ together), and works in $O(n)$ time and space for linearly-sortable alphabets including integer alphabets of polynomial size in $n$.
+Gusfield's method is offline (processes all the characters of $T$ together) and works in $O(n)$ time and space for linearly-sortable alphabets, including integer alphabets of size $\mathsf{poly}(n)$.
 We remark that Gusfield's algorithm uses only the symmetry-based definition for computing maximal palindromes.
-That is, computing the longest common prefix (LCP) of $T[c..n]$ and $\rev{(T[1..c-1])}$ for each integer position $c$ in $T$ gives us the maximal palindrome of even length centered at $c-0.5$.
+That is, computing the longest common prefix of $T[c..n]$ and $\rev{(T[1..c-1])}$ for each integer position $c$ in $T$ gives us the maximal palindrome of even length centered at $c-0.5$.
 Maximal palindromes of odd lengths can be computed analogously.
-On the other hand, Manacher's algorithm (which will be briefly recalled in a subsequent section) uses both the reversal-based and symmetry-based definitions for computing maximal palindromes.
+On the other hand, Manacher's algorithm (which will be briefly recalled in a subsequent section) uses both reversal-based and symmetry-based definitions for computing maximal palindromes.